What is this thing called "my data" and why does seemingly everyone want to get hold of it?

-Yet, many internet users still don't know what really is happening to their data.
-Public relation activities trying to calm the public - as undertaken by Facebook for example 4 - end up being rather disturbing instead of creating transparency, or adding real value to the public debate.
+Yet, many internet users still do not know what really is happening to their data.
+Public relation activities trying to calm the public - as recently undertaken by Facebook for example 4 - end up being rather disturbing instead of creating transparency or adding any value to the public debate.
 Denelle Dixon, COO of Mozilla, just publicly warned the European Commission 5 about the dangerous effects an opaque apparatus such as Facebook can have on society.
 Updated Terms and Conditions only parenthetically mention that newly created Google accounts will now hand over real names to third parties for advertising purposes 6.

 As a regular user of the internet, are you really being spied upon?
 What exactly is "my data"?
 Can a website operator see my name when I'm using it?
 Does it know about my Email address or my phone number?
 Does it know which other websites I have been visiting, which search query led me to the site in the first place, what I have recently purchased online, or who I am acquainted with?